apache/gravitino/docs/cli.md

 The command line option overrides the environment variable and the environment variable overrides the configuration file.

+### Setting the Gravitino Authentication Type

+The authentication type can also be set in several ways.

+1. Passed in on the command line via the `--simple` flag.
+2. Set via the 'GRAVITINO_AUTH' environment variable.
+3. Stored in the Gravitino CLI configuration file.

 ### Gravitino CLI configuration file

 The gravitino CLI can read commonly used CLI options from a configuration file.
 By default, the file is `.gravitino` in the user's home directory.
 The metalake, URL and ignore parameters can be set in this file.